Investigating the usefulness of Quantum Blur: Summary of Quantum Blur

 \section{Summary of Quantum Blur}

-We will briefly summarize the aspects of quantum blur that are relevant for this work.
-We will restrict to the case of monochromatic images (or height maps) defined by a set $h$ of values $0 \leq h(x,y) \leq 1$, where the $(x,y)$ are the pixel coordinates.
+We will briefly summarize the aspects of Quantum Blur that are relevant for this work.
+When considering the definition of the effect, we will restrict to the case of monochromatic images (or height maps) defined by a set $h$ of values $0 \leq h(x,y) \leq 1$, where the $(x,y)$ are the pixel coordinates.

 To encode this image in a quantum state, each pixel coordinate $(x,y)$ is assigned a bit string $s(x,y)$.
 These are chosen such that neighbouring coordinates correspond to strings that differ on only one bit (i.e., a Hamming distance of 1)~\cite{wootton-fdg}.